volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

   prop7: PropTypes.any,
 };
 ```

-To see the full list of available validators, see the [documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes).

 The above list allows props to be optional.
 If any of the props `prop1 ... prop7` is not passed to component, we would not get notified.